List of awards and nominations received by Madhuri Dixit: Star Foundation Network Awards

 The Star Foundation Network is a charitable organisation that provides people an opportunity to buy a star in the sky and gift it to anyone they want.
 In 2012, The Network honored Dixit by naming a star in the Orion constellation named after her.
 The award was initiated by Dixit's fan website, who made the effort and co-ordinated with the Star Foundation to get her the honor.

 Vogue Beauty Awards

 In 2011, Dixit was honored by Vogue magazine, with the Bollywood Beauty Legend Award at the Vogue Beauty Awards.

 Sahyog Foundation Aashirwad Awards

-In 1989 Madhuri Dixit felicitated with "Ashirwad Award" which presents by Sahyog Foundation for her outstanding performances for the movies Ram Lakhan and Tezaab.Dixit became the "Star of the Year(Female)" in 1989 and felicitated with "Aashirwad Award" during 12th Aashirwaad Awards Nite on Thursday 21 September 1989 at Sanmukhananda Hall, Mumbai.
+In 1989, Madhuri Dixit felicitated with "Ashirwad Award" which presents by Sahyog Foundation for her outstanding performances for the movies Ram Lakhan and Tezaab.
+Dixit became the "Star of the Year (Female)" in 1989 and felicitated with the "Aashirwad Award" during 12th Aashirwaad Awards Nite on Thursday 21 September 1989 at Sanmukhananda Hall, Mumbai.